As droughts worsen, joined-up adaptations build resilience in arid Kenya

-YAMICHA, Kenya (Thomson Reuters Foundation) - Gusts of wind blow the dust coming from thousands of animals as they make their way to Urura borehole in Kenya’s arid northern Merti ward.
+YAMICHA, Kenya, Sept 22 (Thomson Reuters Foundation) - Gusts of wind blow the dust coming from thousands of animals as they make their way to Urura borehole in Kenya's arid northern Merti ward.

 The well is set in a grazing area reserved for use only during severe drought periods.
 This dry month, about 3,000 cows, 12,000 goats and 1,800 donkeys access the strategic water reserve every day.

-Abdi Matoiye from Biligi village and his 100 cows have walked for about 20 kilometers (12 miles) to get here – and it’s not just the water that is the attraction.
+Abdi Matoiye from Biligi village and his 100 cows have walked for about 20 kilometres (12 miles) to get here - and it's not just the water that is the attraction.

 Matoiye recently lost a cow after it was bitten by wild dogs infected with rabies.
 Now he is worried that the calf is showing signs of the disease too.
 Fortunately, a veterinarian is available to answer this distress call.